Building functional dashboards with the Christmas tree method

 Define your monitoring: Write a monitoring plan, sit with your team, and define the responsibilities, important services, applications, or other metrics.
 There is not a single tree that will fit every team, and trying to create a star one will probably turn it back into modern art.

-By signing up for our newsletter you indicate that you have taken note of our privacy statement.
+By subscribing to our newsletter, you declare that you agree with our privacy statement.

-Ready to improve your dashboards?
+Ready to enhance your dashboards?

 Nick Methorst

-Let's talk!
+Let's chat!

-Ready to improve your dashboards?
+Ready to enhance your dashboards?

 * required

-By sending this form you indicate that you have taken note of our privacy Statement.
+By submitting this form, you confirm that you have read and understood our privacy statement.

-Privacy Overview
+Privacy overview

 This website uses cookies.
-We use cookies to ensure the proper functioning of our website and services, to analyze how visitors interact with us, and to improve our products and marketing strategies.
-For more information, please consult our privacy- en cookiebeleid.
+We use cookies to ensure that our website and services function properly, to gain insight into the use of our website, and to improve our products and marketing.
+For more information, please read our privacy and cookie policy.